truenas/documentation/content/CORE/System/2FA.md

 * Increase productivity and flexibility: As the workforce becomes more mobile, employees can securely access systems from virtually any device or location-without putting sensitive information at risk.

-* Internet access, on the TrueNAS, is not required to use 2FA.
+* Internet access on the TrueNAS system is not required to use 2FA.

 ### Drawbacks